- What We Do

 Markus Köker - International Programmes Manager

 Markus Köker is the International Programmes Manager.
 He supports Tearfund Ireland’s partners and projects, while chasing after institutional funding.

-He has not lived in his home country Germany for more than a decade, while gaining work experience on four different continents.
-After becoming a secondary school teacher for geography, history and religious education, he moved to South Sudan for four years.
+Markus has gained work experience on four different continents.
+After becoming a secondary school teacher he moved to South Sudan for four years.
 As sector head of an ACROSS Education Programme he initiated and lead the Yei Teacher Training College during the war.
-With the wish to continue working in the development sector, he pursued an M/Phil in International Education in Norway.
-This also brought him to Bangladesh, researching the interface between ethnic minority culture and education.
-From 2008 to 2012, Markus served in Cambodia, where he was in charge of project design and external relations for ICC; a local partner of Tearfund, similar to the organisation he worked with in South Sudan.
+From 2008 to 2012, he served in Cambodia, where he was in charge of project design and external relations for ICC; a local partner of Tearfund.
+Markus has an M/Phil in International Education.

 Markus enjoys travelling (56 countries and counting) and skiing.
 He is passionate about asset based community development through the local church, as well as alternative care.
 Markus is married to Elke and has two children; Jana Lena and Malin.
 They attend Trinity church in Dublin.